 With this in mind over the last few season I have ploughed my days off skiing into more skiing but of a different kind, the one that is said ‘frees the mind’.
 In past seasons I might have spent, as I saw them, my precious days off doing not very much, getting up late hanging around watching the ski racing or generally not doing much in a bid to have a rest.
 Often resulting in not really feeling that rested and a little frustrated with wasting my time, lift ticket, sunshine and everything else that springs to mind right now.

 So recently I have plunged myself into more skiing, the kind with a free heel, which I cannot say actually has freed my mind but it is interesting how learning to do something new can actually be more refreshing than lazing around at home all day in the belief that I will be refreshed from doing nothing.

 The result of my endeavours freeing my mind, kindly record by Julian Griffiths (European Snowsport), can be seen above.
 It may not be a technically perfect turn but I am pleased with my progress and I have now passed a Telemark instructor qualification with Swiss Snowsports.

 There is definitely a wealth divide in Verbier, only the divide isn’t being measured with cash but with snow.
 And interestingly it is the north which has more than the south.
 The south facing slopes of Verbier are no longer white, or shades of white and brown, they are green!
 Spring really is here very early.
 However the recent snow fall last weekend has help keep the north rich in the white stuff, with north facing skiing in good condition.
 More snow is forecast for the coming weekend, I’ll keep you posted as to how the wealth is divided!

-Here are some pictures of the aftermath of the events last Sunday; the positive which can be taken from these scenes is that the snow which has slide onto the Piste or close to Piste can be used to maintain the Piste over the Easter holidays.
+Here are some pictures of the aftermath of the events last Sunday.
+So, the positive side is the snow which has fallen onto the piste can be used to maintain the skiing over the Easter holidays.